jaredpepper2/IW_TechTest/README.md

 ## Reporting Errors
 - All reports are posted to the **Leeodisuniversity.slack.com** channel.
 - All Slack posts will either go to the **#failed_deployments** channel or the **#all_deployments** channel.
-- Any deployment/configuration which is **perfomed** on the host via Ansible, is posted to Slack.
+- Any deployment/configuration which is **performed** on the host via Ansible, is posted to Slack.
 - Any deployment/configuration which is **completed** on the host via Ansible, is posted to Slack
 - Any tasks that **fail** are posted to Slack.
 Failed reports in Slack will state: